Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: The Orthodox Quantum Formalism and its Metaphysical Underpinnings

 \begin{quotation} { ``The strongest influence on the physics and chemistry of the past [19th] century undoubtedly came from the atomism of Democritos.
 This view allows an intuitive description of chemical processes on a small scale.
 Atoms can be compared with the mass points of Newtonian mechanics, and from this a satisfactory statistical theory of heat was developed. [...] the electron, the proton, and possibly the neutron could, it seemed, be considered as the genuinee atoms, the indivisible building blocks, of matter.'' \cite[p.
 218]{Castellani98}} \end{quotation}

 At the beginning of the last century the founding fathers started their discussions about the meaning of such atoms (or quantum particles) but it soon became clear, that the notion of particle didn't coherently fit what the formalism was describing.
-Unfortunately, the first postulate is evidence of the paradoxical triumph ---even in QM--- of the metaphysics of entities and actuality.
+Unfortunately, the first postulate is evidence of the paradoxical triumph ---even in QM--- of the metaphysics of objects and properties.

 Of course, the notion of actual entity has been, since the origin of modern science, the main notion of physics.
-Even though the notion of entity was conceived by Aristotle in terms of three logical and ontological principles of existence, non-contradiction and identity, it was only in modern science that Newton was able to develop a mathematical formalism in order to deal with them (see for discussion \cite{RFD14b, DFR06}).
+The notion of entity was conceived by Aristotle in terms of two realms of existence, potential and actual; the latter one described in terms of three logical and ontological principles: existence, non-contradiction and identity.
+But with the advancement of modern science only actuality remained as part of the physical realm.
+Newton was able to develop a mathematical formalism in order to deal with actual entities (see for discussion \cite{DFR06, RFD14b}).
 This development allowed to interpret a point in phase space as a physical object in (Newtonian) space-time.
 A physical system or entity was then conceived in terms of a set of definite valued properties.
 Even though one could observe such physical objects from different perspectives or reference frames the possibility to translate these views through the Galilean transformations secured the possibility of considering the measurement of subjects as external to a preexistent (objective) physical reality.
 Although it might be argued that this notion worked fairly well in order to develop physical theories, with the creation of QM many problems started to appear.